MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-deploy.md

    > [!div class="mx-imgBorder"]
    > ![Open Deploy page](media/deploy-bot-1.png)

-2. Enter a welcome message for your bot and some examples of topic triggers to use as conversation starters, and then click the **Deploy** button.
+2. Enter a welcome message for your bot and some examples of topic triggers to use as conversation starters, and then click **Deploy**.

    > [!div class="mx-imgBorder"]
    > ![Deploy bot](media/deploy-bot-2.png)